The Power Of Retail Shelf Advertising

 Shop leaflet holders

-Leaflet holders are great for encouraging customers to take away literature, so you can continue to influence them at home.
-Pamphlet holders can stand on your shelves, but why not use a shelf edge leaflet holder to maximise shelf storage?
+Leaflet holders are a great way to encourage customers to take your literature home with them.
+Stand pamphlet holders on your shelves, or use a shelf edge leaflet holder to maximise shelf storage.

 Ticket Clips and Grips